What is PPC?

 Depending on the keyword match types they use, advertisers can match search queries with more or less precision.
 They can either choose to match keywords with search queries exactly or allow for variations such as different orderings of the words, different spellings or the inclusion of other words.

-It is also possible to have negative keywords, which will prevent ads being triggered by search queries containing those keywords.
+It is also possible to have negative keywords, which will prevent ads from being triggered by search queries containing those keywords.
 Great for you, as it only keeps relevant traffic flowing towards your website and ensuring you get the most out of your money when paying for ads.

 Bids and Budgets